 The Animixplay Virus

-Browser hijackers such as the Animixplay virus are basically a kind of online marketing tools.
-Their main goal of the Animixplay Virus is to generate and display a large number of online advertising materials within the main browser in order to promote some sponsored products, services and their websites.
+Animixplay.to is not a virus.
+Animixplay.to is a website where you can watch a variety of animes.
+However, animixplay.to could potentially be connected to virus infections like browser hijackers, adware, or even worse malware.
+Browser hijackers such as the Animixplay.to virus are basically a kind of online marketing tool.
+The main goal of the Animixplay.to Virus is to generate and display a large number of online advertising materials within the main browser in order to promote some sponsored products, services, and websites.

-The search engines, URLs and toolbars they install are typically set to display certain links and pop-up prompts which try to redirect you to the websites you need to visit.
-This is how the hijackers do their advertising job and how they generate revenue for their owners on a pay-per-click basis.
-Animixplay and Poshukach are not an exception and it also starts seeking to expose you to as many paid commercials and sponsored links as possible from the very moment you open your browser.
-In order to customize its ads, the application may also monitor your browsing history, web search terms and other traffic data and try to display ads that you are more likely to click on, based on your interests.
+The search engines, URLs, and toolbars they install are typically set to display certain links and pop-up prompts which try to redirect you to the websites you need to visit.
+This is how the hijackers do their advertising job and generate revenue for their owners on a pay-per-click basis.
+Animixplay and Poshukach are not an exception.
+They also start seeking to expose you to as many paid commercials and sponsored links as possible from the very moment you open your browser.
+In order to customize its ads, the application may also monitor your browsing history, web search terms, and other traffic data and try to display ads that you are more likely to click on, based on your interests.
 Clicking on every random pop-up message, however, is a huge risk because, sometimes, malicious ads, fake messages and misleading links may also get displayed and may redirect you to real security hazards, such as Trojans or Ransomware.
 If you uninstall the hijacker, however, this can remove all the random ads and eliminate the risk of getting exposed to nasty malware.

 |Danger Level||Medium (nowhere near threats like Ransomware, but still a security risk)|